 The USP Reference Standards Catalog is published bimonthly online and annually in print.
 Since the Daily Listings and online store are updated daily, USP recommends referring to one of these sources prior to using a USP Reference Standard to make sure the lot is valid for use.
 It is the responsibility of the user to ascertain that a particular lot of a USP Reference Standard has official status either as a "Current Lot" or as a "Previous Lot" within the valid use date.
 View USP's policy statement on expiration dating of Reference Standards.

 Please visit the Dissolution Performance Verification Testing (PVT) page of the USP website for detailed information.
 This page is updated as necessary.
 You can also access a free Webinar on Dissolution Performance Verification Testing at the above link.

-The certificate for Prednisone Tablets RS Lot Q1L136 provides the acceptance criteria and formulas for the calculations.
-Access this Certificate online.
+The USP Certificate for the USP Prednisone Tablets RS provides the acceptance criteria and formulas for the calculations.
 Although the certificate provides the procedure for calculating the geometric mean and %CV for your Performance Verification Test (PVT) data, a more detailed discussion was provided in a Stimuli to the Revision Process article by Walter Hauck, et al., entitled "Description of the Upcoming Change in Data Analysis for USP Dissolution Performance Verification Tests" PF 34(6) [Nov–Dec 2008].
 To help analysts with this calculation, USP has provided a Web-based tool; see Calculation Tool for the PVT of Dissolution Assemblies.

 Moreover, USP has implemented a Two-Stage Test approach that allows the analyst to evaluate the results of the first run and compare it with the acceptance criteria corresponding to the first stage (run) of the Two-Stage approach.
 If the results are within the first-stage acceptance criteria, the PVT test can be stopped at this stage.